-- * Complete the 2013-2014 Direct Student Loan Request Form available on-line or in the Financial Aid Office.
+- * Complete the 2016-2017 Direct Student Loan Request Form available online or in the Financial Aid Office.
 This tells the Financial Aid Office how much you need to borrow.
 Please note that we cannot disburse loans until you have completed this information.

-* A student must complete the SCCC Direct Student Loan Request Form each time she or he appplies for a loan.
+*A student must complete the SCCC Direct Student Loan Request Form each time she or he applies for a loan.

 General Student Loan Information